49ku5h/MY-WEBSITE/_posts/2020-01-10-Getting-Started-With-Linux.md

 keywords: ubuntu, linux, transtition, features, unix, windows, switching, comparison

 ---

-Switching To Linux..
+> ## Switching To Linux..
-How I got introduced with LINUX ...

 When I started using  WINDOWS operating system.
 It's been awhile after using windows for few days I've heard about Linux operating system .
 Well i came to know much interesting stuffs about LINUX, First of all i'd love to mention that it's OPEN SOURCE most secure and snug operating system.
 'SHELL' is a program which takes command through keyboard and passes to the operating system(the Linux command interpreter).
 Almost all Linux distributions supply a shell program from the GNU Project called bash.
 When we use Graphical UI(USER INTERFACE), we need a program called TERMINAl.
 Most extraordinarily thing i've liked in Linux.
 Terminal lets you keep afar to mouse.

 > ## Installing Linux..

 Installing any Linux distribution involves several steps, and I walk you through them briefly.

-(i)  You have to download Linux distribution, You can download from here (https://ubuntu.com/download/desktop).
+(i)  You have to download Linux distribution, You can download from here.

 (ii) Create bootable flash drive in WINDOWS using Rufus.
 You can download the rufus from google

-![A screenshot of rufus].(/assets/images/Shifting-to-Ubuntu/6.jpeg)

 (iii) Start the installation process.

 ![A screenshot of rufus].(/assets/images/Shifting-to-Ubuntu/rufus_en.png)

 (iv) Create a username and password.
 This helps you to login to your account and perform administrative task
-                    (image)

 (v)  Set up the partition.
-                    (image)

 (vi)Boot into Linux.
 (vii)Check your hardware.
 (viii) Start using Linux.